drhamzahfaraj/sensor-quantization-air-quality/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License. see [LICENSE](LICENSE) file for details.

+---

+## Acknowledgments

+The authors would like to acknowledge the Deanship of Graduate Studies and Scientific Research, Taif University for funding this work.